 Can you reduce your income tax through charitable donations?

-While taxes are designed to raise money for the government, there are ways for people to reduce the amount of money they pay in taxes through certain behaviours and actions.
+While taxes are designed to raise money for the UK government, there are legal ways for people to reduce the amount of money they pay in taxes.

-There are a few different ways to reduce your income taxes by donating to charities, which can be good for both your finances and the charity you are donating to.
+There are a few different ways to reduce your income tax by donating to charities, which can be good for both your finances and the charity you are donating to.

 What is Gift Aid?

-Gift Aid is a way for certain taxpayers to reduce their income taxes by donating to a charity or organisation.
+Gift Aid is a way for certain taxpayers to reduce their income tax by donating to a charity or organisation.

 How does Gift Aid work?

-Under current tax regulations, the current income tax thresholds mean that higher and additional rate taxpayers pay 40 and 45 per cent tax on their income.
+Under current tax regulations, the current income tax thresholds mean that higher and additional rate taxpayers pay 40% and 45% tax on their income.

-So if you are a higher taxpayer and donate £100 to a charity, the charity can claim gift aid to claim an extra 25p for each pound you donate.
+With Gift Aid, if you donate £100 to a charity, the charity can claim an extra 25p for each pound you donate, making your total donation £125 at no extra cost.

 Charities need to be registered with HMRC to be able to claim Gift Aid relief, and you also need to make a Gift Aid declaration form.

-Effective IHT planning can help reduce the level of tax you pay, and charitable donations are one such way.
+Effective IHT planning can help reduce the tax you pay, and charitable donations are one such way.

 While leaving a certain amount of money to your descendants can see a proportion of this money subject to tax, any money you donate to a charity is not.

-Plus, when you donate 10 per cent of your estate to charity, the IHT on your taxable estate drops from 40 per cent to 36 per cent, meaning that leaving a portion of your estate to charity can be better for your descendants too.
+Plus, when you donate 10% of your estate to charity, the IHT on your taxable estate drops from 40% to 36%, meaning leaving a portion of your estate to charity can be better for your descendants, too.

 You can also claim some tax relief through payroll contributions.
 Your employer can allow you to make automatic donations to charity from your monthly pay or pension contributions.